First published in 2013 — fully revised and updated in 2018.

 Kampot is a riverside town with a lovely buzzing atmosphere.
 The downtown area is very lively, though there are also many quiet bungalows along the river just outside of town.
 I love Kampot and think it might be very underrated.

-(By the way, Bokor Hill Station has changed a lot.
-If you plan to go there, read the post linked above for details.)
+By the way, Bokor Hill Station has changed a lot.
+If you plan to go there, you should also read the post linked above for details.
+It no longer has an abandoned hotel!

 The Cambodian Islands